cbrnr/pytiaclient/README.md

 Support
 -------

-Please let me know if you are having issues with PyTIAClient (for example by creating a new ticket).
+Please let me know if you are having issues with PyTIAClient (for example by creating a new ticket or via email).

 License
 -------

-This project is licensed under the GNU GPL version 3.
+This project is licensed under the GNU GPL (version 3 or higher).
+Copyright 2013 by Clemens Brunner <clemens.brunner@tugraz.at>.